tobiasjcat/WildBeyond/health.md

 - A cookie cutter shaped like a unicorn.
 - 1 set of false wooden teeth
 - 6x weird teeth
 - Pixie dust.
-One minute of limited flying.
+One minute of limited flying. (used to escape from Bavlorna's place)
 - Wizard puppet of minor illusion 2x
 - Bells
 - Scatterleaf tea